MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-whats-new.md

 |**Software**| Windows 10 + Office (Word, PowerPoint, Excel) | Windows 10 + Office (Word, PowerPoint, Excel) | Windows 10 + Office (Word, PowerPoint, Excel) |

 > [!NOTE]
-> The NFC reader available Surface Hub v1 is discontinued in Surface Hub 2S and is no longer available.
+> The NFC reader available in Surface Hub is discontinued in Surface Hub 2S and is no longer available.

 To learn more about what’s new in Surface Hub 2S, see [Behind the design: Surface Hub 2S](https://techcommunity.microsoft.com/t5/Surface-IT-Pro-Blog/Behind-the-design-Surface-Hub-2S/ba-p/464099).